BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Exit-Examples/README.md

 References to ispf messages can be removed from the code if you prefer, or to use them find them in the **ISPF-tools-for-Quick-Edit-and-Endevor** folder.

-The **C1UEXT02 Reuse CCID and Comment.cob** member offers an exit that can re-use CCID and Comment values, waiving the requirement for them with each software change.
-Only the first sortware change requires them, and if left blank on subsequent changes the values entered the first time are used again.
+The **C1UEXTx2 Reuse CCID and Comment** members offer an approach for re-using CCID and Comment values, waiving the requirement for them with each software change.
+Only the first software change requires them, and if left blank on subsequent changes the values entered the first time are used again.
+If you have users on Quick-Edit and/or Endevor, then include the **CIUU01.ispfmsg** item too.

 See additional examples of Endevor exits in the **Package-Automation** folder.